fbpx

 The guidelines in this post won’t guarantee people take the action you want them to, but they’ll set you on the right path.

-Ultimately, we need to experiment and adapt how we frame our asks, position our products, and drive actions to learn as we go.
+Ultimately, you need to experiment and adapt how you frame your asks, position our products, and drive actions to learn as you go.

-I hope you’ll put some time into doing so because at the end of the day, our ability to drive others to take action determines the success of our ventures.
+I hope you’ll put some time into doing so because at the end of the day, your ability to drive others to take action determines the success of your ventures.

 Good luck.